Frequently Asked Questions

 Who is Neurotech?

-Mente is the world’s first home therapy that is clinically proven to increase engagement and improve relaxation in autistic children with elevated Delta band brain activity.
+Mente is the world’s first home therapy that is clinically proven to improve relaxation in autistic children with elevated Delta band brain activity.

 What is Mente?

-Mente is a light and portable neurofeedback device that helps to self-regulate attention and mood, feeding the brain with tailor-made sounds
+Mente is a light and portable neurofeedback device that delivers brain entrainment with tailor-made sounds.

 Mente is an easy-to-use, effective neurofeedback that has already demonstrated its efficacy as a home-based tool in reducing stress-induced symptoms and behavioural issues in the ASD population, which showed a specific dysfunctional neural profile.